Welcome to The Electronic Money Association (EMA)

-The Electronic Money Association (EMA) is the trade body for electronic money issuers and innovative payment service providers including payment institutions, banks and payment schemes.
-We provide members with a forum to share issues that impact new means of payment, and provide a means for pursuing these to resolution.
-We have been involved in the negotiation of a number of payment-related European Directives, regulations and implementing legislation.
+We are the trade body representing the interests of e-money issuers and innovative payment service providers including payment institutions, open banking providers and crypto-asset providers across the EEA.
+The EMA provides members with a forum to share issues that impact new means of payment, and provide a means for pursuing these to resolution.
+The association has been involved in negotiating payment-related European Directives, regulations and in implementing legislation.
 We develop industry good practice in areas of compliance, customer service and enable the sharing of know-how.

 We have provided a voice for the industry with government, public bodies, businesses and consumer groups.
 The EMA has been privy to the evolution of innovative payments from small niche offerings to a growing sector that is offering alternatives for payments to consumers and businesses alike.

 The Electronic Money Association meets and takes its decisions in plenary.
 All members have equal say in discussions, in the activities of the association and in the decision-making process.
 Subcommittees meet to address specialist issues, and report their findings into the plenary sessions.
 Day to day activities are undertaken by the secretariat, which is appointed by members.

 Committees and working groups

 Monthly EMA plenary meetings cover all the regulatory developments relevant to the sector, discuss responses to consultations, and share good practice.
 Our regular meetings are supplemented by bi-monthly Money Laundering and Fraud Subcommittees, monthly Open Banking, and Crypto asset Sub Committees, and ad-hoc IT Security subcommittee meetings.
 We also have ad-hoc conference calls to address issues of current interest – for example CBDCs or GDPR – where we update firms on developments, assisted by expert analysis, track arrangements in the major EEA MS where firms are operating, and address queries from member firms.